-I managed to do a first, data based attempt to establish a number of layers, but I am the first one to admit that this topic is almost entirely based on questionable assumptions.
+I managed to do a first, data based calculation to establish a number of layers.
+But I welcome any effort by experts to increase the accuracy of this calculation.

 Due to the rather continuous distribution of GHG in the atmosphere, and the many different sensitivities of the different wavelengths of GhIR for different GHG molecules, it is reasonable to assume that the height at which the GhIR is in average absorbed, coincides with the height where 50% of the GhIR has actually been absorbed.